zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

   * The chain is, by default, considered to be valid if the following criteria are met:
-    * It must be possible to arrange all CNAME records from the answer section into a contiguous logical chain with a posisble addition of a non-CNAME record whose owner name matches the RDATA of the last CNAME record.
+    * It must be possible to arrange all CNAME records from the answer section into a contiguous logical chain with a possible addition of a non-CNAME record whose owner name matches the RDATA of the last CNAME record.
     * The owner name of the first CNAME record in the chain must match *Query Name*.